grapefrukt/altpresskit/README.md

 ## Examples

-http://altpresskit.grapefrukt.com/ runs on the latest checkout from github on the exact same data set as http://presskit.grapefrukt.com/ (which happens to be my guerilla branch of the original presskit())
+http://presskit.grapefrukt.com/ (which happens to be my guerilla branch of the original presskit())

 ## Who made this?